Computer Engineering

 Can enroll if College is Engineering and Computer Science

-ECE 387 Digital Forensics I 4 Credit Hours
+ECE 387 Introduction to Digital Forensics 4 Credit Hours

 This course takes a detailed, hands-on approach to study the procedures and techniques used to identify, extract, validate, document and preserve electronic evidence.
 Students completing this course will be familiar with the core computer science theory and practical skills necessary to perform basic computer forensic investigations, understand the role of technology in investigating computer-based crime, and be prepared to deal with investigative bodies at a basic level.